 How to avoid it: For starters, buy used.
 To get a good deal, remember that there is something of an art to finding a great used car.
-Check out “It’s a Great Time to Buy a Used Car — Just Take These 5 Steps First.”
+Check out “5 Steps You Must Take Before Buying a Used Car.”

 3. Saving while in debt

-Problem: Savings provide a sense of security.
-But if you pay more interest on your debt than you earn on your savings, you’re going backward.
+Problem: Having savings provides a sense of security.
+But if you pay more interest on your debt than you earn on savings, you’re going backward.

 Just don’t sacrifice peace of mind.
 If you’re in danger of being laid off or you anticipate a big expense on the horizon, retaining cash helps you sleep at night.